gsganden/build_with_llms/README.md

 # Recruiter Assistant

-My implementation of a recruiter assistant app, developed in [Building LLM Applications for Data Scientists and Software Engineers](https://maven.com/hugo-stefan/building-llm-apps-ds-and-swe-from-first-principles), cohort 2 (April 7 - May 3, 2025).
+Recruiter assistant app, developed in [Building LLM Applications for Data Scientists and Software Engineers](https://maven.com/hugo-stefan/building-llm-apps-ds-and-swe-from-first-principles), cohort 2 (April 7 - May 3, 2025).
 Published with permission from the course instructors.

-## Significant Modifications

-- Replaced `llama-index` with custom code for greater transparency and control.
-- Replaced `gradio` with `fasthtml` for more flexibility.

 ## Setup